-Founders of the two newest teams in the region, the Grand Rapids Gold (formerly the Grand Rapids Drive) and Grand Rapids FC, followed suit in 2014, capitalizing on the enthusiasm that their predecessors helped foster.
+The founder of the Grand Rapids Gold (formerly the Grand Rapids Drive) followed suit in 2014, capitalizing on the enthusiasm that their predecessors helped foster.

 Their collective vision and determination – along with private investment, patience and a loyal and passionate fan base – are what led to Grand Rapids-Comstock Park being named Sports Business Journal’s (SBJ) 2019 No. 1 minor league market.

 “Those of us who live here know Grand Rapids is a sports town,” says Mike Guswiler, president of the West Michigan Sports Commission.
 “We’ve experienced the AHL Calder Cup finals.
 We continue to see packed stands for Whitecaps baseball.
 We experienced the 30-minute sell-out when Michigan State University held a pre-season game v.
 Georgia at Van Andel Arena – so we know.
 However, the SBJ ranking that places Grand Rapids and our minor teams at #1 legitimizes this to the rest of the sports world.”

 Swinging for the fences

 The West Michigan Whitecaps, the Class A affiliate of the Detroit Tigers, were first up in the market.